 Professor Siebert's studies primarily focus on the following topics: strategic alliances (mergers, joint ventures, licensing) multi-product competition and product differentiation, innovation, industry and firm dynamics (evolution of industries, learning by doing), obesity.

 Professor Siebert has various publications in top economics and general interest journals.

-Professor Siebert was a research fellow at Harvard University, Yale University, University of Toronto, Ludwig Maximilians University (Munich, Germany), Center for Economic Studies (Munich, Germany), Social Science Research Institute (WZB, Germany), European School of Management and Technology (Berlin, Germany), and Humboldt-University (Berlin, Germany).\
+Professor Siebert was a (Visiting) Associate Professor at the University of Chicago, Harvard University, Yale University, University of Toronto, Ludwig Maximilians University (Munich, Germany), Center for Economic Studies (Munich, Germany), Social Science Research Institute (WZB, Germany), European School of Management and Technology (Berlin, Germany), and Humboldt-University (Berlin, Germany).\

 In 2011, Professor Siebert received the Young Scholar Award from Purdue University (Krannert School of Management).
 He also received awards as a distinguished teacher every year from 2005 onwards.
 He won the European Young Economist Award in two consecutive years, i.e., 2000 and 2001.

 - Alfred Teves (Manufacturer, Auto Parts Supplier)

 - Mercedes Benz (Manufacturer, Automobiles)